Mission

 In 1897, music echoed across continents to mark a Jubilee of unity.
 In 2026, the harp becomes our voice for a modern jubilee, celebrating not only history, but diversity, innovation, and global artistry.

-iHarpFest celebrates the harp’s past, present, and future — and proudly features both Canadian and worldwide talent on the stage of one of the world’s most multicultural cities, Toronto."
+iHarpFest celebrates the harp’s past, present, and future — and proudly features both Canadian and worldwide talent on stage in one of the world’s most multicultural cities, Toronto."